 Embedded within all that we do is our commitment to racial equity, to developing leaders and to engaging communities in solving their own problems.
 This is all part of our DNA as the Kellogg Foundation.

-As a complement to our racial healing and racial equity investments, WKKF launched the Truth, Racial Healing & Transformation (TRHT) enterprise in 2016.
-It is a community-by-community endeavor to address the historic and contemporary effects of racism and bring about transformational, sustainable change.
+As a next step to advancing racial equity in the United States, the foundation’s Truth, Racial Healing & Transformation (TRHT) engagements are helping communities embrace racial healing, uproot the unconscious and conscious beliefs in racial hierarchy, address the historic and contemporary effects of racism and bring about transformational and sustainable change.

 We continue to work nationally throughout the U.S. and with sovereign tribes.
 We also concentrate up to two-thirds of our grantmaking in what we call priority places: Michigan, Mississippi, New Mexico and New Orleans, Chiapas and the Yucatán Peninsula in Mexico, and in Central and South Haiti.
 We are committed to working in each of these priority places for at least a generation.